R1ck77/zucchetti-calisthenics/README.md

 # zucchetti-utils

-For now a single utils to make the time computation of zucchetti easier.

-I'm going to do this as a kata, following the ruls pointed here
+Calisthenics to solve a a real life problem.

+From a string containing a sequence of times in the format of Zucchetti's digital signing in software, print a line with the time worked, and how much overtime has been accrued, based on a 8h work day, with 15' of rounding.

+I'm following the functional calisthenics rules explained here:

 https://codurance.com/2017/10/12/functional-calisthenics/

-, which sums up to:
+which sums up to:

 .
 Name everything
 .
 No mutable state